Major Uses of Ultrasound

 Obstetrics and Gynecology

-- detecting ectopic pregnancy, the life-threatening situation in which the baby is implanted in the mother's Fallopian tubes instead of in the uterus
+- Detecting ectopic pregnancy, the life-threatening situation in which the baby is implanted in the fallopian tubes instead of in the uterus.

-In addition to these areas, there is a growing use for ultrasound as a rapid imaging tool for diagnosis in emergency rooms.
+In addition to these areas, there is a growing use of ultrasound as a rapid imaging tool for diagnosis in emergency rooms.

 There have been many concerns about the safety of ultrasound.
 Because ultrasound is energy, the question becomes "What is this energy doing to my tissues or my baby?"
 There have been some reports of low birthweight babies being born to mothers who had frequent ultrasound examinations during pregnancy.
 The two major possibilities with ultrasound are as follows:

-- development of heat -- tissues or water absorb the ultrasound energy which increases their temperature locally
+- Development of heat— tissues or water absorbs the ultrasound energy which increases their temperature locally.

 However, there have been no substantiated ill-effects of ultrasound documented in studies in either humans or animals.
 This being said, ultrasound should still be used only when necessary (i.e. better to be cautious).